ChristopherHowe/UNR/Spring-2024/446-Operating-Systems/PA3_Howe_Christopher/content_notes.md

 always able to premempt normal tasks, always have higher prio

 use fix priority level policies
+* priority range is from 0-99
+    * for some reason 99 is the highest prio task
 * task with prio of 5 is placed in prio_5 queue
 * if task is preempted ends back in the same prio queue
 * tasks with a higher prio immediately preempt lower prio tasks